My Proof That God Exists

 13. Names of people are correct for their time and place

 So – did that turn on the engine light on your dashboard?
-Are you determined to put this evidence aside?
 Let me just say this: I am a trained scientist.
 The most unscientific device in the universe is a closed mind.
 I have no fear of truth.
-If you fear this stuff, you are having trouble with your own integrity.
-You need to look in the mirror and talk this out with yourself.
+You may need to look in the mirror and talk this out with yourself.
 I had to do that.
-It was the beginning of persistent happiness.
+It was my beginning of persistent happiness as a follower of Jesus Christ.

 The Problem